huy209vn/Rust-AI-programmer/docs/ENGINEERING_SPEC_UNIFIED.md

 Read, explain, and improve Rust codebases with clarity.

+Can resolve references to docs/code when explaining.

-Use tools naturally (cargo, RA, tests) as part of her craft.
+Can use tools (cargo, RA, tests, indexer) naturally.

-Generate patches that pass tests and can be rolled back.
+Treats reversibility and test-green passes as safety rails.

 Operate fully locally (CLI + IDE).

 Keep memory of repos, styles, and past fixes.

 Serve as a community core, extensible by plugins.

 Grow into Rusta: with memory, style, personality, and continuous thought.